Faculty of Social Sciences - Undergraduate Programs

 Sociology and Anthropology (dm/sm) (1041)

 The program of the Department of Sociology and Anthropology at Tel Aviv University is the leading department in the study of a broad range of sociological and anthropological research in the field of social stratification, gender, organizations, political sociology and anthropology, ethnicity and immigration, and research methods and theory.
 The Department is dedicated to educating the next generation into the disciplines of Sociology and Anthropology by providing a deep and systematic understanding of the social, cultural and political challenges in contemporary society.
 We aim to broaden the student's intellectual horizons by enhancing awareness of the variety and richness of social and cultural life and encouraging active engagement and participation in civic life.
 For that purpose, the Department has pioneered courses that merge academic teaching and social involvement based on carefully designed internships in organizations working on a wide variety of social projects across the country.
-To foster inter-disciplinary thinking on crucial global issues, the program has opened two new tracks in “Environmental issues in Sociology and Middle East Studies” and “Environmental issues in Sociology and Law”.

 The School of Political Science, Government, and International Affairs (dm/sm) (1031)